SaipingZhang/PeQuENet/README.md

 After successfully generate training dataset, set "gt_root" and "lq_root" in dataset/mfqev2.py. "gt_root" is "lmdb_gt_path". "lq_root" is "lmdb_lq_path"

+It should be noted that our training dataset includes compressed sequences at all of the four QPs to give the proposed PeQuENet the ability of QP-conditional adaptation.

 ### 2.3.
 Training your own model

 ```